-Students who are attending short-term Speech therapy and Occupational Therapy will be deemed a Level mainstream lessons, and to ensure that motivation and progress in learning are sustained.
+Students who are attending short-term Speech therapy and Occupational Therapy will be deemed a Level 2.
+Critically, intervention support needs to help children and young people apply their learning in mainstream lessons, and to ensure that motivation and progress in learning are sustained.